 Abstract

 Paranoia and anxiety are both recognised as experiences that are widespread in the general population.
 Studies have investigated the use of brief mindfulness-based interventions on both conditions, with encouraging results amongst non-clinical populations in particular.
 However, there is also promising evidence for the effectiveness of brief nature connectedness interventions on anxiety and mental health more generally.
-Since mindfulness has been shown to allow individuals to feel more connected to nature, and given that connection to natural environments can foster mindfulness and wellbeing, the present study aimed to investigate the combined effects of a brief online mindful nature connectedness intervention (B-MNCI) on paranoia and anxiety.
+Since mindfulness has been shown to allow individuals to feel more connected to nature, and given that connection to natural environments can foster mindfulness and mental health, the present study aimed to investigate the combined effects of a brief online mindful nature connectedness intervention (B-MNCI) on paranoia and anxiety.
 A total of 72 participants of non-clinical status were randomly allocated to either an online B-MNCI (10 minutes of daily guided meditation practice over five consecutive days) or a waitlist control group.
 Measures of paranoia, anxiety, mindfulness and nature connectedness were taken at baseline, immediately after the intervention, and at two weeks follow-up.
 Findings indicated that compared to the control group, the B-MNCI showed significant improvements in nature connectedness and paranoia, with changes maintained at follow-up assessment.
 However, no significant differences were observed for anxiety and mindfulness scores.
-The study demonstrates the potential utility of an online B-MNCI for people of non-clinical status experiencing paranoia symptoms, including for those who find it difficult to physically venture into nature.
+The results provide a new approach to bringing about sustained increases in nature connectedness and confirm the relevance of such approaches for improving mental health outcomes.
+The study also demonstrates the potential utility of an online B-MNCI for people of non-clinical status experiencing paranoia symptoms, including for those who find it difficult to physically venture into nature.

+Keywords: Nature Connectedness, Mindfulness, Paranoia, Anxiety

 It has been suggested that both paranoia and anxiety are experienced along a severity continuum, from very mild to very severe (Combs et al., 2006).
 The prevalence of both conditions in the UK is in the order of 18-20% for those experiencing clinically significant symptoms, including amongst university students (Freeman et al., 2005; Shore et al., 2018).
 Although anxiety does not necessarily imply paranoia, individuals affected by anxiety often also experience paranoid thought patterns (Freeman & Garety, 2014; Hartley et al., 2013).
 Furthermore, paranoia invariably involves some degree of anxiety.
 As such, paranoia and anxiety symptoms are closely related, and are both recognized as experiences that are common in the general population, markedly associated with reduced emotional wellbeing and social functioning (Sun, 2018).